Construction Site Car Accidents

 Overall, the majority of injuries in road construction work zones are caused by contact with objects or equipment (35%), followed by slips, trips, or falls (20%).
 Actual transportation incidents only account for 12% of all construction site accidents.

-Our firm has successfully represented individuals and families who have been victims of all types of car accidents for almost 20 years.
-We would be happy to provide a free consultation to discuss your case, and we will provide an honest evaluation of your case, and let you know if we can help.
+Our firm has successfully represented individuals and families throughout the San Diego area who have been victims of all types of car accidents for almost 20 years.
+Our attorneys would be happy to provide a free consultation to discuss your case, and we will provide an honest evaluation of your case, and let you know if we can help.
 If you prefer, you can submit a confidential question online.
 A firm representative can be reached at (866) 607-1325 or locally in Northern San Diego County at (760) 571-5500.
+You should not delay in speaking with an attorney to find out more about your options.